 Bend and Eugene, Oregon Short Sale Specialists

-With a significant recession on the horizon, short sales are once again a possible scenario for Bend and Eugene homeowners.
-If you need to sell your home for less than you owe on it, short sales can be an excellent alternative to foreclosure.
-Still, it pays to know what you’re in for.
+Eugene and Bend’s markets have been on the up-and-up, and short sales have become a less and less likely scenario for buyers.
+But if you need to sell your home for less than you owe on it, it pays to know what you’re in for.

 Let’s start with the basics.
 First of all, what is a short sale, and under what circumstances should homeowners consider pursuing one?
 The basic circumstance that would lead to a short sale is owing more on your mortgage than you can pay back through the sale of your house.